 Teeth infections may spread and cause bone infections making the removal complex.
 The oral surgeon aims at removing the tooth infected, and any other part infected to stop the spreading of the infection to other body parts.
 A dentist may not have sufficient expertise to handle a severely infected tooth that has spread to the bone.

-Also, a tooth extraction procedure may be too painful to handle under the usual local anaesthesia found in a dentist’s office.
+Also, a tooth extraction procedure may be too painful to handle under the usual local anesthesia found in a dentist’s office.
 A complicated procedure requires a heavy sedative.
-An oral surgeon is certified, licenced and trained to use the IV sedation apart from the normal local anaesthesia.
-General dentists have to undergo specialised training for them to be certified to use the IV sedation.
+An oral surgeon is certified, licensed and trained to use the IV sedation apart from the normal local anesthesia.
+General dentists have to undergo specialized training for them to be certified to use the IV sedation.
 This risk factor makes the oral surgeon your best option while going for extraction of an infected tooth.
 The pain could be too excruciating to handle the surgery and may cause other complications if the operation is left midway.

 If your dentist is professional and honest, he or she will be frank with the details of the surgery.
 Most will analyze your condition, and if it is determined as too complicated, you will be referred an oral surgeon who will take further tests with more sophisticated equipment and technique.

 You visited the dental clinic due to a tooth infection, it was successfully pulled out, but you need to keep it safe to prevent recurring infections.
 Some dentists will prescribe antibiotics to prevent the wound from contracting other diseases during recovery.
 You are required to visit the dentist regularly for check-ups to ensure that the infection was entirely eradicated through surgery.